Force over Distance: Chapter 14

 “Not here.”
 Young glanced at Wray.

-She shot him an unimpressed look in return.
+She shot him an unimpressed look.

 Rush closed his computer and slid it over to Young.
 He grabbed his crutches.
 Young stepped in to help him to his feet, but Rush snapped free of his grip as soon as he was steady, and shot him a steely look.